PhotoPay/photopay-ios/README.md

 - a way to cancel the scanning, typically with a "cancel" or "back" button
 - a way to power on and off the light (i.e. "torch") button

-BlinkID SDK always provides it's own default implementation of the Overlay View Controller for every specific use.
+PhotoPay SDK always provides it's own default implementation of the Overlay View Controller for every specific use.
 Your implementation should closely mimic the default implementation as it's the result of thorough testing with end users.
 Also, it closely matches the underlying scanning technology.

 For example, the scanning technology usually gives results very fast after the user places the device's camera in the expected way above the scanned object.
 This means a progress bar for the scan is not particularly useful to the user.
 The majority of time the user spends on positioning the device's camera correctly.
 That's just an example which demonstrates careful decision making behind default camera overlay view.